 All alleged incidents involving disability discrimination are to be dealt with immediately.
 When a Marywood University employee or student believes s/he has been the victim of disability discrimination or witnessed disability discrimination, the following procedures should be used:

-The Section 504 Coordinator will issue a written decision on the grievance no later than 30 days after its filing, unless further time is necessary to investigate thoroughly the grievance due to unusual circumstances or the grievant agrees to a continuance.
+- The Section 504 Coordinator will issue a written decision on the grievance no later than 30 days after its filing, unless further time is necessary to investigate thoroughly the grievance due to unusual circumstances or the grievant agrees to a continuance.
 The decision will contain a summary of the grievance and the proceedings to date, a determination as to the validity of the grievance and a description of the resolution, if applicable.
-A copy will be provided to the grievant.
+A copy will be provided to the grievant and the accused.

-Questions about this policy or the procedures described above should be directed to the Section 504 Coordinator, Dr. Patricia E. Dunleavy, Assistant Vice President for Human Resources and Affirmative Action Officer.
+Questions about this policy or the procedures described above should be directed to the Section 504 Coordinator, Dr. Patricia E. Dunleavy, Associate Vice President for Human Resources, Title IX Coordinator, and Affirmative Action Officer.

 1996 - Grievance Procedures for Administrative, Professional, and Hourly Employees re Disability Discrimination

 1996 - Grievance Procedures for Students re Disability Discrimination